kacos2000/WindowsTimeline/README.md

    * **[Instructions](http://www.sqlitetutorial.net/download-install-sqlite/)** *(How To Download & Install SQLite)*
        * ![command-line shell](http://www.sqlitetutorial.net/wp-content/uploads/2018/04/SQLite3-Help-command.png)

-       **Note* *- After you install the latest SQLite3.exe, check the version from inside powershell by running `SQLite3.exe -version` (you may have already an older version in your Path - you can check that by running     [FindSQLite3.ps1](https://github.com/kacos2000/WindowsTimeline/blob/master/FindSQLite3.ps1))*
+       **Note** *- After you install the latest SQLite3.exe, check the version from inside powershell by running `SQLite3.exe -version` (you may already have an older version in your Path - you can check that by running     [FindSQLite3.ps1](https://github.com/kacos2000/WindowsTimeline/blob/master/FindSQLite3.ps1))*

   ### - **[WindowsTimeline.ps1](https://github.com/kacos2000/WindowsTimeline/blob/master/WindowsTimeline.ps1)** ###
   Powershell script to check the Platform DeviceID values in the database against the HKCU DeviceCache entries in the registry. *(From testing, it seems that Type 9 entries are Full Sized PCs while Type 15 entries are Laptops)*.
 It is evident that after a while Platform Device IDs representing a specific device change.